 Step 3: Pour the wet ingredients into the dry ingredients.
 Mix until the batter is just barely mixed.
 This will help keep your brownies a bit fluffier for the cake.

-Step 4: Mix the gluten free brownie batter well and pour into greased mini heart cake pans.
+Step 4: Mix the gluten free brownie batter well and pour it into greased mini heart cake pans.
+(Note the pans I used were discontinued, so I found similar pans.)

 Step 5: Bake the brownies at 350º F for 20 minutes until done.
 Remove from the pans onto a cooling rack.
 When the brownies are cooling, whip up the frosting.